Achievable logoAchievable logo

 “NewHold Investment Corp. is a newly organized blank check company [SPAC] formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination…”

 While searching for a business to buy or merge with, NewHold pledged to invest the raised capital in short-term Treasury securities held in a trust account.
-This is typical for SPACs - keep investor assets safe until a business opportunity is pinpointed.
+This is typical for SPACs: investor assets are kept in relatively safe securities until a target is identified.

 Eventually, Evolv Technologies, a weapons detection company, was identified as Newhold’s primary target.
 The SPAC merged with Evolv in July 2021, and the newly-formed company’s stock - Evolv Technology Holdings Inc. (ticker: EVLV) - began trading on NASDAQ (the former SPAC shares became EVLV’s new shares).